🌙

 Creating Optimal Conditions

 While every child is different, certain environmental factors consistently support better sleep.
 A cool, dark room with minimal stimulation helps signal to the brain that it's time for rest.
+Creating a calm home environment goes a long way toward supporting this.
 Consistency in timing—going to bed and waking up at similar times—helps regulate the body's internal clock.
+The AAP offers guidance on how many hours of sleep your child needs at each age.

 Perhaps most importantly, the emotional environment matters.
-Children who feel secure and calm at bedtime transition to sleep more easily and experience fewer nighttime disruptions.
+Children who feel secure and calm at bedtime—especially when parents respond to their natural sleep cues—transition to sleep more easily and experience fewer nighttime disruptions.

 "Sleep is the golden chain that ties health and our bodies together." — Thomas Dekker